utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 Below are the procedures to add different verification methods.

-- **Microsoft Authenticator App**: Using the Microsoft Authenticator app is convenient since MFA for UTokyo Account uses Microsoft's services.
+- **Microsoft Authenticator App**: Using the Microsoft Authenticator app is convenient since UTokyo Account's MFA adopts Microsoft's services.
 If you possess more than one smartphone, you may add those phones as alternative verification methods.
     <details>
            <summary>Setup Procedure</summary>